dibyarupajena/ai-instagram-app/README.md

 - Ensure MongoDB is running before starting the backend.
 - Use the correct `.env` keys.
 - The frontend fetches posts from the backend automatically.
+- need to awaken the mongo.db cluster which may sleep due to prolonged inactivity

 Happy Coding! 🚀